Yes, You Can Be a Vegetarian and an Athlete Too

 Second, vegetarian and vegan diets tend to restrict essential nutrients that are primarily found in animal sources: Protein, iron, calcium, vitamin D, vitamin B12, zinc and omega-3 fats.

-These nutrients are crucial to support muscle synthesis and recovery, bone density, and oxygen transport.
-So it’s important that athletes who eat vegetarian and vegan diets make sure they are getting enough of the right foods.
+These nutrients are crucial to support muscle synthesis and recovery, bone density and oxygen transport.
+So it’s important that athletes who eat vegetarian and vegan diets make sure they’re getting enough of the right foods.

-A vegan diet excludes all animal products, and so presents a special dietary challenge for athletes.
+A vegan diet excludes all animal products, dairy products and eggs.
+Sometimes it can present a special dietary challenge for athletes.

 Animal products are complete protein sources, meaning they contain all of the essential amino acids our body cannot produce.
 Amino acids are crucial for muscle repair and rebuilding, bone health and immunity.

-A vegan diet is limited to plant-based protein sources, of which only a few – soy and quinoa – are complete sources of protein.
+A vegan diet is limited to plant-based protein sources, of which only a few – soy, quinoa, buckwheat, and hemp– are complete sources of protein.

 Vegan athletes also require slightly more protein in their diet since the higher fiber from the plant-based protein intake slightly inhibits protein absorption.